itchio/butler/docs/single-files.md

 ...and push the folder with butler.

-[Soon](https://github.com/itchio/butler/issues/58#issuecomment-284766521), players who download directly from the itch.io website (without using [the itch app][]) will get just the single file.
-In the meantime, they get a .zip containing a single file.
+Players who download directly from the itch.io website will get just the single file.
+Users of [the itch app][] will get fast automatic updates as usual.